neonevm/neon-tests/docs/how_to_run.md

 ## Run tests manual

-You can run all tests manual uif know which framework it uses.
+You can run all tests manually if know which framework it uses.
 For example economy tests:

 ```bash
 py.test integration/tests/economy/test_economics.py